 Better Wind Resistance: In a clipped gable roof, there are many curves and bends that help provide stability to the structure.
 This helps your roof to fare better against strong winds.

-Expensive: These types of roofs require skilled contractors to make.
-Also the material installation is also tough, making it an expensive system.
+Expensive: These types of roofs require skilled contractors to make them.
+Also, the material installation is also tough, making it an expensive system.

 Maintenance Can Be Tough: The intricate type of roof makes it difficult to maintain.
 Also, repairs and replacement can be taught too.